PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 1. Create a linear scale
 1. Attach data to visual elements
 1. Use data attached to a visual element to affect its appearance
+1. Create a time scale
+1. Parse and format times

 ## Add link to d3 library